How to install Ticket-Based IT Experience application to ServiceNow

 Property Description Default value

-Happy Cloud Service end-point This is the end-point URL to your HappySignals cloud service.
+Happy Cloud Service end-point This is the endpoint URL to your HappySignals cloud service.
 Generally, this looks something like: https://[your company name].happysignals.com https://support.happysignals.com/need-subscription/wow?

-HappySignals vendor API key This is the API key that is required for two-way integration between HappySignals cloud service and ServiceNow. ●●●●●●●
+HappySignals vendor API key This is the API key that is required for two-way integration between the HappySignals cloud service and ServiceNow. ●●●●●●●

 Before you begin the next steps: